Charring

 Charring is a chemical process of incomplete combustion of certain solids when subjected to high heat.
 Heat distillation removes water vapour and volatile organic compounds (syngas) from the matrix.
 The residual black carbon material is char, as distinguished from the lighter colored ash.
 By the action of heat, charring removes hydrogen and oxygen from the solid, so that the remaining char is composed primarily of carbon.
-Polymers like thermoset, or most solid organic compounds like wood or biological tissue, exhibit charring behaviour.

-Charring means partially burning so as to blacken the surface.
+Most solid organic compounds, like wood or biological tissue, and thermoset polymers exhibit charring behaviour.
+In non-scientific terms, charring means partially burning so as to blacken the surface.

 Charring can result from naturally occurring processes like fire; it is also a deliberate and controlled reaction used in the manufacturing of certain products.
 The mechanism of charring is part of the normal burning of certain solid fuels like wood.
 During normal combustion, the volatile compounds created by charring are consumed at the flames within the fire or released to the atmosphere, while combustion of char can be seen as glowing red coals or embers which burn without the presence of flames.